amangup/coding-bootcamp/lecture10/webapp.md

 - I copied the 'fortunes.txt' file to the `/var/www/` directory on pythonanywhere, and then used that path for the `FORTUNES_FILEPATH` config variable.

 - After you're done with the changes, you should click on "Reload <your web address>" button on the "Web" tab on pythonanywhere.com
-- If something is going wrong, you can look at Logs -> Error Logs on the same page.
+- If something is going wrong, you can look at the link: "Logs -> Error Logs" on the same page.

 That's it!
 You now have a fortune teller website running at `<your username>.pythonanywhere.com`.

 ### WSGI

 You might be curious on how the website is running even though we didn't upload `debug_server.py` and call `app.run()`.
 Python anywhere runs its own web server.
-To communicate with your app, it uses a Python interface called WSGI (Web Server Gateway Interface).
+To communicate with your app, it uses a Python interface called **WSGI (Web Server Gateway Interface)**.
 Flask complies with this specification.
 Thus, python anywhere's server can interact with our Flask app and make the website run.